How to Vibe Code: A Step-by-Step Beginner's Guide

 You've read the guide.
 The next step is to actually do it.

-If you want to understand how vibe coding compares to traditional development and low-code, we broke that down too.
-And if you're a founder figuring out how this fits into your startup, read our guide on vibe coding for non-technical founders.
+If you want to understand how vibe coding compares to traditional development and low-code, we wrote that comparison too.
+And if you're a founder figuring out how this fits into your startup, here's our guide on vibe coding for non-technical founders.